Rmao99/Traffic-Signs-CNN-Classification/README.md

 # Traffic-Signs-CNN-Classification
-Uses a constitutional neural network to detect traffic signs
+Use convolutional neural networks to detect traffic signs using both shallownet and lenet networks.